Dimer models and group actions: Non-commutative crepant resolutions

-Let $G$ be a dimer model which is symmetric with respect to the action of a finite group $H$ in the sense of \pref{df:action}.
-Let $v_0$ be the vertex fixed by the action of $H$, which exists by \pref{as:vertex}, and $\theta$ be a $v_0$-generated stability parameter.
+Let $G$ be a dimer model which is symmetric with respect to the action of a finite group $H$ in the sense of Definition \ref{df:action}.
+Let $v_0$ be the vertex fixed by the action of $H$, which exists by Assumption \ref{as:vertex}, and $\theta$ be a $v_0$-generated stability parameter.

 \begin{lemma} There is an action of $H$ on $\cE$ which is compatible with the action $\nu$ on $\cM_\theta$.
-Therefore $E$ is an $H$-equivariant sheaf on $\Spec R$. \end{lemma} \begin{proof} As in \cite[\S 2.1]{MR2078369}, the moduli space $\cM_\theta$ is constructed as a quotient of the scheme
+Therefore $E$ is an $H$-equivariant sheaf on $\Spec R$. \end{lemma}